PipedreamHQ/pipedream/components/discord_bot/README.md

 <img alt="Emit messages as a single event" src="/images/discord/emit-messages-as-single-event.png" />

 In this example, the source would emit a single event: an array of 5 messages.

+#### Message content is empty or missing

+If you've successfully authenticated your Discord Bot to Pipedream, but the incoming message data including `content`, `embeds` and `attachments` are empty; then your bot needs to [apply for access to this messaging data](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ).

+At the time of writing, Discord only requires bots in 100 or more servers to apply for this access.

+You can request for this approval in the **Discord Developer Portal**.